The Safest and Most Dangerous Places in District of Columbia: Crime Maps and Statistics

 Is District of Columbia Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US state.
-District of Columbia ranks in the 1st percentile for safety, meaning it is safer than 1% of states but less safe than 99%.
-This analysis applies only to District of Columbia's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US state, where District of Columbia's combined rate is much higher than the norm.
+District of Columbia sits in the 1st percentile, ahead of 1% of states and behind 99%.
+The grade covers only District of Columbia's official city boundaries.
 See the table below for nearby states.

-The crime rate in District of Columbia is 67.25 per 1,000 residents in the typical year.
-District of Columbia Residents generally consider the northwest part of the state to be the safest.
-Your chance of being a victim of crime in District of Columbia varies by city - ranging from 1 in 12 in the southwest cities to 1 in 20 in the northwest.
+The overall crime rate in District of Columbia is 67.25 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the state the safest.
+Your chance of being a victim ranges from 1 in 12 in the southwest cities to 1 in 20 in the northwest.

-When looking at total crime counts (rather than per capita rates), the southeast parts of District of Columbia see the most incidents - about 9,274 per year.
-In contrast, the southwest part of the state has the fewest, with approximately 42 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of District of Columbia report the most crime, about 9,274 cases per year.
+The southwest part reports the fewest, around 42 per year.

 The Cost of Crime™ in District of Columbia